Lesiiaa/Websites/new_things/README.md

 ## Project overview :rocket:
 The New Things website was developed as part of the "Create Your First Website" school project.
 It offers a range of categories to explore, helping you find inspiration for what to do today.
-All suggestions are handpicked favorites—enjoy exploring!
+All suggestions are handpicked favorites - enjoy exploring!

 ## Technologies :wrench:
 #### Project is created with: